SNICScienceCloud/technical-training/automation/README.md

 1. In what category of virtualization do containers fall?
 2. What are the other frameworks that provide container technology.
 Write at least two name.
 3. Explain the provided Dockerfile.
 What does it do?
 How does it work?
-Write a brief description about each line in the Dockerfile.
+Write a brief (one line) description about each line in the Dockerfile.
-4. Write a brief description about each command used in Step-2-2.
+4. Write a brief (one line) description about each command used in Step-2-2.
 5. What is dockerhub?
 Write a brief description of how can we use dockerhub for our newly build CSaaS container?
 6. Write a CloudInit script that contextualize a VM based on the steps (Step-1 and 2) mentioned in this task.
+Submit the script with your assignment report.

 ## Where to go from here?
 Why not check out how to [create Kubernetes cluster using KubeNow](https://github.com/kubenow/KubeNow)?